Guardianship and Kafala in Qatar

 - You need to appoint a guardian for a child whose father is deceased or absent.

-- Apply to the Sharia Court for guardianship or kafala and submit required documents.
+- Apply to the Sharia Court for guardianship or kafala with required documents.

 - If challenging a guardian's fitness, file a petition with the court and provide evidence of neglect or harm.

-- Consult a family lawyer to navigate the process.
+- Consult a family lawyer to navigate the process — kafala has immigration implications for the child's residency status.

 What should you NOT do?

 - Do not attempt to adopt a child in the Western legal sense.
-Qatar does not recognize adoption.
+Qatar does not recognize adoption — kafala is the legal framework.

 - Do not change the child's family name under kafala.
-The child retains their biological family name.
+The child retains their biological family name and inheritance rights.

 - Do not bypass the court system.
-Informal guardianship arrangements have no legal protection.
+Informal guardianship arrangements have no legal protection and cannot be used for immigration or education enrollment.